Review (The Bear): Development

-Costuming

-Sydney wears the "mirrored Fuji" scarf from Kapital.

 Filming

-Restaurants featured in the opening montage include Superdawg and Gene & Jude's.

 Christopher Storer mentioned that the episode was not supposed to be filmed in any specific manner.
 The idea of filming in a long take was only conceived two or three weeks before filming began, with Storer and Calo re-writing the script to accommodate the necessities of the episode.
 Calo said, "Having a penultimate episode where things fall apart is very Structure 101.
 Our dialogue is so stripped back, you find the need to let your camera do more work."
 Storer was impressed with the original script, but deemed that a cut would kill the momentum, and he felt filming it in one take was the best way to tell the story.

 As Storer explained, the crew "wanted to make sure it was absolutely 100 percent in service of the story and not us showing off."
 To prepare for filming, Storer, Andrew Wehde and camera operator Gary Malouf calculated the route of the set that would be used for the actors, also filming a version of the route with an iPhone.
 The crew considered using certain points to make a cut if needed, but Storer was confident that the episode could be filmed in one take.
 Sound mixer Scott D. Smith wrote in 2025 that the 18-minute continuous shot "contained multiple complications for every department.
 Thanks to some incredible boom work on the part of my crew, we made it through, with virtually no ADR."